ewynn610/rescueSim/README.md

-# Rescue: Repeated measures single cell RNA-sequencing data simulation
+# RESCUE: Repeated measures single cell RNA-sequencing data simulation
 ## Getting started

-Rescue is a package for simulating repeated measures scRNA-Seq data.
+REWCUE is a package for simulating repeated measures scRNA-Seq data.
 It can be installed from github using the following code:

 ```{r}
 if (!requireNamespace("devtools", quietly = TRUE)) {